slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Tolerance of intolerance is cowardice."
 -- Ayaan Hirsi Ali [1969]*

 > *"When I was a little kid, I was really scared of the dark.
-But then I came to understand, dark just means the absense of photons in the visible wavelenght — 400 to 700 nanometers.
+But then I came to understand, dark just means the absence of photons in the visible wavelength — 400 to 700 nanometers.
 Then I thought, well, it’s really silly to be afraid of a lack of photons.
 Then I wasn’t afraid of the dark anymore after that."
 -- Elon Musk [1971]*

 > *"No child is ever born afraid.
 Fear is learned...
 So is courage."